Colorado Appoints Natural Medicine Advisory Board to Shape Psychedelic Program

 Suzanne Sisley, MD

-Dr. Sue Sisley of Scottsdale, AZ will represent mycology and natural medicine cultivation.
+Dr. Sue Sisley of Scottsdale, AZ represents mycology and natural medicine cultivation.
 Sisley is an Arizona-based physician practicing Internal Medicine & Psychiatry.
 She is well known for her controlled substance research.
 According to her professional profile, Sisley is President of the Scottsdale Research Institute and best known as principal investigator for the only FDA-sanctioned randomized controlled trial on the safety and efficacy of smoked marijuana for treating PTSD in combat veterans.
 Sisley serves as a member of the Adjunct Faculty in the Department of Sociology at Cal Poly Humbolt.

 Sisley serves on the Products, Research, and Data Subcommittee.